 Black Oxford Untold Stories, Founder and Director, Pamela Roberts is an engaging and dynamic public speaker with a passion for her research and work celebrating Oxford University’s Black Oxford Scholars.
 She has delivered many talks and lecturers including keynote speeches at national and international conferences, universities, museums, libraries and schools.
 Pamela has delivered talks at Jesus College and University College, University of Oxford, Bodleian Libraries, Pitt Rivers Museum, University of Oxford, University of Oxford Natural History Museum, Liverpool University, Buckinghamshire New University, Canterbury Christ Church University, University of the West Indies, Cave Hill Campus, Barbados, University of West Indies, The Open Campus, Antigua.

-If you would like to book Pamela to deliver a presentation at your school, college, community organisation, or speak at your event, please select a title from the following list.
+If you would like to book Pamela to deliver a presentation or speak at your event, please select a title from the following list.

 An overview of Oxford University’s Black Scholars